christhulhu/christhulhu.github.io/content/pets/_index.md

 - project
 ---

+# Pets

-This is a personal record of the animals in my life – past and present.
+> This is a personal record of the animals in my life – past and present.
-Some came from difficult backgrounds, others joined us later and helped restore balance.
+> Some came from difficult backgrounds, others joined us later and helped restore balance.

 ---